 Under the doctrine of respondeat superior, a municipality will be held liable for the torts of its officers and employees if: (1) the relation of master and servant exists between the municipality and the tortfeasor and (2) the act was within the scope of the officers or employees duties and was not ultra vires.
 In the case of McSheridan v.
-City of Talladega, 243 Ala.
-162, 8 So.
-2d 831 (1942), the Alabama Supreme Court held that the rule of respondeat superior applies to Alabama cities and towns.
+City of Talladega, 8 So.
+2d 831 (Ala.
+1942), the Alabama Supreme Court held that the rule of respondeat superior applies to Alabama cities and towns.
 However, a plaintiff must name a negligent municipal officer or employee in order for a municipality to be found liable under respondeat superior.
 Coleman v.
 City of Dothan, 598 So.
 2d 873 (Ala.
 1992).
-Further, as discussed below, respondeat superior may not be used to hold a municipality liable under Section 1983.
+Further, as discussed below, respondeat superior may not be used to hold a municipality liable under § 1983.

 Unless a statute expressly declares a municipality liable, the general rule stated by the courts is that a municipality is not liable for the completely personal torts of its officers, employees or agents.
 McCarter v.
-Florence, 216 Ala.
-72, 112 So.
-335 (1927).
+Florence, 112 So.
+335 (Ala.
+1927).
 In Bessemer v.
-Whaley, 8 Ala.
+Whaley, 62 So.
+473 (Ala.
+Ct.
 App.
-523, 62 So.
-473 (1913), the court held that in order to create liability certain statutes require that the act or omission causing the damage must have arisen while the agent, officer or employee of the city or town was acting in the line of duty.
+1913), the court held that in order to create liability certain statutes require that the act or omission causing the damage must have arisen while the agent, officer or employee of the city or town was acting in the line of duty.
 And, in Wheeler v.
-George, 39 So.3d 1061, (Ala.
-2009), the Court ruled that a municipality cannot be held liable for the intentional torts of its employees, pursuant to §11-47-190, Code of Alabama 1975.
+George, 39 So.
+3d 1061 (Ala.
+2009), the Court ruled that a municipality cannot be held liable for the intentional torts of its employees, pursuant to Ala.
+Code 1975, § 11-47-190.

 The general rule is well settled that if the alleged tortious act is wholly ultra vires (i.e. beyond the power of the municipality), no liability for damages arises against the municipality.
 This rule, with rare exceptions, has quite uniformly prevailed in all courts.
-See McQuillin, Municipal Corporations, Section 53.60.
+See McQuillin, Municipal Corporations § 53.60.
 The courts have held that the defense of ultra vires can only be used where the act complained of was wholly beyond the powers of the municipality which the municipality had no right to do under any circumstances.
 Lucas v.
 Louisiana, 173 S.W.
-2d 629 (MO 1943).
+2d 629 (Mo.
+1943).

 The Alabama Supreme Court has held that municipalities are not responsible for the acts of their officers, agents or servants for instituting malicious prosecution actions.
-The Court said that Section 11-47-190, Code of Alabama 1975, limits the liability of cities and towns to injuries suffered through "neglect, carelessness or unskillfulness."
+The Court said that Ala.
+Code 1975, § 11-47-190, limits the liability of cities and towns to injuries suffered through "neglect, carelessness or unskillfulness."
 See Neighbors v.
 City of Birmingham, 384 So.
 2d 113 (Ala.
 1980).

 Some of these rules may, however, change depending on the circumstances.
 For instance, in City of Birmingham v.
 Thompson, 404 So.
 2d 587 (Ala.
-1981), the court was confronted with the issue of whether the words "neglect, carelessness and unskillfulness" in Section 11-47-190 meant that an action can be maintained against the municipality only for negligent acts of employees and not intentional acts.
+1981), the court was confronted with the issue of whether the words "neglect, carelessness and unskillfulness" in § 11-47-190 meant that an action can be maintained against the municipality only for negligent acts of employees and not intentional acts.
 In that case, the plaintiff was allegedly beaten by police officers while he was incarcerated in the city jail.
-Plaintiff sued the city, claiming that the officers had committed a battery (which is ordinarily an intentional tort) against him and that the city was therefore liable under Section 11-47-190, Code of Alabama 1975.
+Plaintiff sued the city, claiming that the officers had committed a battery (which is ordinarily an intentional tort) against him and that the city was therefore liable under Ala.
+Code 1975, § 11-47-190.